Best White Rum

 The Tasting:

-The Fifty Best held a "blind" tasting of 10 white rums with twelve members of our spirits judging panel.
-The order of service was established beforehand by lottery.
-Strict tasting rules were applied.
-Each of the rums were poured into fresh glasses from new sealed bottles, and served at slightly above room temperature.
 The judges wrote down their impressions of each product on score sheets.
-Double-Gold, Gold and Silver Medals are awarded according to a set range of final point scores received from the judges.
-There were no Bronze Medals awarded for this tasting.
+The scoring was done on a 5-point system, with 5 as the highest.
+Double-Gold, Gold and Silver are awarded according to a set range of final point scores received from the judges.
+There were no Bronze medals awarded for this tasting.
 Medals are provided based entirely on merit and only to products judged worthy of such award.

 |